PriorLax123/Search_Algorithms/README.md

 *Verbosity level 5 prints outputs when after the solution (or an error) has been found(i.e. the output for a node being added to the frontier will be stored in the string builder to be printed when the solution is found).{This is the most efficient solution, and I would advise using it unless one of the criteria in verbosity levels 3 or 4 apply}

 **It is important to understand that verbosity levels 3-5 will have the same output

--s :Search function {uniform, greedy, a-star(Default)}
--h	:The formula that will be used to come up with the heuristic{euclidean, haversine(Default)}
---no-reached: The search will not hold a reference of all cities that have been accessed and instead only search for cycles{defaults to reached table unless this command is added}

 The input file must be a csv file includes cities (along with corrdinates) and paths between cities.
 Both of these sections of the file are denoted by a comment that looks exactly like the comment shown in the example below.